XRPLF/rippled/README.md

 Javascript / Mocha tests.

 ## License
+Ripple is open source and permissively licensed under the ISC license, which means that you can use it without restriction in your commercial applications!

-`rippled` is licensed under the terms of the ISC License.
-See the accompanying LICENSE file for more details.
+See the LICENSE file for more details.

 ###For more information:
 * https://ripple.com